abr-designs/global-game-jam-24/BrennanNotes.md

 - Changed guards from prop to character object, guards will stun and push player away when they get near
 - Added scoring slider to track how close player is to winning
 - Added early exit if player achieves target score early
+- Added range circle indicator with timer to explosive barrels

 BUGS
 ------------